 Donna McCoyd graduated from Chestnut Hill College in Pennsylvania in 1966 with B.A. in Sociology.
 She later attended Adelphi University and earned and B.S. in Nursing in 1978 and a M.S. in Behavioral Health Nursing in 2002.

 In the years after completing her studies at Adelphi she provided Childbirth Education and Parenting skills instruction to families in her home, in a physicians’ office and at a charitable institution.
 She also conducted self-esteem workshops and assertiveness training lessons for women.

-She is married and has three grown children and nine grandchildren.
-More than anything else, Donna enjoys spending time with her family.
+McCoyd is married and has three grown children and nine grandchildren.
+More than anything else, she enjoys spending time with her family.

 She is grateful for the education she received at Adelphi and feels that being a part of the Women’s Giving Circle has enables her to continue to be of service to others.

 Barbara Quinn McElroy, Esq.

 e – firstname.lastname@example.org

 Barbara Quinn McElroy, Esq., a board member since 2014, has served as Secretary since 2015.
 She is also a member of the WGC Executive Committee formed in September 2016.
 Mrs. McElroy serves on Adelphi University’s Arts Development Board, the Adelphi University President’s Strategic Planning Committee and is a Vice President of the Parents Association.